History of the

 and the Basket Maker

-Sweetgrass basket making is the oldest, living, handmade, African art form in America.
-Brought to this country before it was called America; when it was still a British colony.
+Sweetgrass basket making is the oldest, living, handmade, art form in America.
+Brought from the west coast of Africa to this country before it was called America; when it was still a British colony.

 Psalms 16:11 You will show me the path of life; in Your presence is fulness of joy, at Your right hand there are pleasures forevermore.